aminya/AcuteML.jl/docs/src/customConstructors.md

 - [findfirstcontent](@ref) : to extract single elements
 - [findallcontent](@ref) : to extract multiple elements (vector)
 Use these functions, to make a method that gets the `aml::Node` and calculates and returns all of the fields.

-Notice that if you don't use `@aml`, you should include `aml::Node` as one of your fields.

 # Example:
 In this example we define `Identity` with custom constructors: